 A roll call of top-tier financial services firms that have been on the receiving end of hefty enforcement fines since 2008 reads like a “Who’s Who” of the banking and insurance sectors.

 Damage to their reputations and lost revenues may take many years to repair.

 Some are more diligent than others in complying with Regulator demands.
 In many cases, despite best efforts, regulatory breaches occur through ignorance rather than malpractice.
-But with the "ignorance is no excuse" mantra now adopted by most supervisory agents, any financial institution that fails to capture complete regulatory intelligence is as culpable as its peers in the know, who fail to execute correct policy, procedures and controls, to ensure regulatory compliance.
+But with the “ignorance is not an excuse” mantra now adopted by most supervisory agents, any financial institution that fails to capture complete regulatory intelligence is as culpable as its peers in the know, who fail to execute correct policy, procedures and controls, to ensure regulatory compliance.

 Information governance has been hit especially hard, largely due to heightened focus on privacy and security around record-keeping.
 In recent years, vastly increased volumes of regulation, the heady pace of regulatory change, and the complex inter-plays between regulations and jurisdictions have given rise to some of the biggest penalties ever imposed – hundreds of millions of dollars, and the threat of €20m or 4% of annual global turnover in the case of GDPR.

 So, how do information governors to get on the wrong side of the regulator?

 - Having incomplete regulatory intelligence.
 The global financial services regulatory universe is extensive.
 Since 2008 there have been 50,000 new regulations and every year sees more than 53,000 amendments.
 With most financial services firms still relying on internal or outsourced manpower to capture regulatory data, it is no great surprise to know that the vast majority has pockets of ignorance that will not be excused by the regulator.